 - Ajmer and Pushkar: Ajmer is flooded by people from all over the world to seek blessings from Darga Shareef, a place where wishes come true.
 Historically Ajmer was home to a number of dynasties.
 It is lined up by the beautiful Ana Sagar Lake.
 Ajmer integrates both Hindu and Muslim religions on par.
-Ajmer having a Jain Temple and about 14 km from Ajmer, Pushkar which is the only temple dedicated to Lord Vishnu and is a pilgrimage spot for Hindus.
+Ajmer has a Jain Temple and is about 14 km from Ajmer, Pushkar which is the only temple dedicated to Lord Vishnu and is a pilgrimage spot for Hindus.
 Pushkar also is known as the town of fairs and festivities is a budget-friendly place for backpackers which also makes it a laid back place to stay and enjoy the hippy culture.

 Eat, Experience, Enjoy Repeat

-While you enjoy your food you can witness spectacular live folk dance and music shows, puppet shows, light and sound shows.
-The very famous Deepika Padukone’s dance from Padmavati doing the “Ghoomar” is what the traditional Marwari’ sand Rajput’s practice.
+While you enjoy your food you can witness spectacular live folk dance and music shows, puppet shows, and light and sound shows.
+The very famous Deepika Padukone’s dance from Padmavati doing the “Ghoomar” is what the traditional Marwari’ sand Rajput practice.
 These will truly captivate you as these dances and shows are a visual treat to the eyes.

 It also nurtures many arts like miniature paintings, jharokha art, and wall murals.

 Apart from forts and pilgrims, Rajasthan has got in store for you a number of sports activities as well as wildlife experiences to offer.
-You can choose from camping in the sands of Jaisalmer to wildlife safari of Ranthambore and not be shocked to spot the tigers.
+You can choose from camping in the sands of Jaisalmer to a wildlife safari of Ranthambore and not be shocked to spot the tigers.

 Rajasthan is an all-inclusive state offering you everything you dreamt of.
 Nonetheless is not only a famous travel destination but also most of the widely captured background for the big screen.
 A number of blockbusters owe to the vast locations of Rajasthan.